Mya (singer): Alter ego

-However, all influences aside, Lan$ky is an integral part of Mya, relying on her specifically during hard times.
+Lan$ky is an integral part of Mýa, relying on her specifically during hard times.
 "When I need a picker-upper, or somebody to be that mentor, someone to be that fighter, or somebody to be that person that will crack the whip and get me in shape, that's who Mýa Lan$ky is."

-While adding, "The one that doesn't let me slip up.
-The one that's hard on me when I'm too vulnerable or hearing those voices, those outside forces.
-I get her together."

 Other ventures

+In 2008, Mýa founded her own independent record label and company Planet 9.
+Following the mishap of events for her last major studio album, she parted ways with the major label system.
+At the advice and guidance of her mentor J. Prince, the singer established and developed her own independent label with a new business approach in mind to create and release music.
+Although initially set-up as a record label and had release several independent projects/recordings, under the Planet 9 moniker, Mýa expanded the company's brand and ventured into winery, apparel, and production as well.
+Released in 2016, Mýa manufactured Planet 9 Fine Wine, a Cabernet Sauvignon organic vegan wine with plum infusions produced in partnership with Frey Vineyards.

+Endorsements and brand partnerships

-At the age of 18, Harrison served as an ad print spokeswoman for Bongo Jeans and had a Tommy Hilfiger lipstick shade named after her.
+Throughout her career, Mýa has been involved in various brand partnerships with companies such as Coca-Cola, Pantene, Escada, Motorola, Microsoft, Dell, Apple Music, Verizon, Macy's, CoverGirl, Chevrolet, IMG, Heatherette, Kohl's, Electronic Arts, Meta, and more.
+At the age of 18, Mýa served as an ad print spokeswoman for Bongo Jeans and had a Tommy Hilfiger lipstick shade named after her.
 In Fall 2000, she became a spokesperson for Iceberg jeans and featured in print ads in magazines.
-Harrison signed an endorsement deal with Coca-Cola in 2002, which included appearances on television commercials.
+Mýa signed an endorsement deal with Coca-Cola in 2002, which included appearances on television commercials.
 She and then-label mate Common recorded a cover version of Ed Harris' "Real Compared To What".
-The commercial made its debut in 2003 at the American Music Awards and featured Mya in a 90-second commercial singing a jazzy cover version of the song alongside Chi-town rapper Common.
-In early 2003, Mya recorded an updated version of the Simon & Garfunkel classic hit "Feeling Groovy" for GAP television ads.
+The commercial made its debut in 2003 at the American Music Awards and featured Mýa in a 90-second commercial singing a cover version of the song withCommon.
+In early 2003, Mýa recorded a version of the Simon & Garfunkel hit "Feeling Groovy" for GAP television ads.
 The music for the spot was produced by Jimmy Jam & Terry Lewis.
-In late 2003, Mya performed the original theme song, "Everything or Nothing", for the then-latest video game in the Bond franchise – 007: Everything or Nothing.
-Mýa also appears in the game as the NSA agent sultry Bond girl "Mya Starling".
-Mya co-wrote and co-produced the song with Randy Bugnitz and A&M president Ron Fair, and three variations of the theme appeared in the game.
+In late 2003, Mýa performed the original theme song, "Everything or Nothing", for the then-latest video game in the Bond franchise – 007: Everything or Nothing.
+Mýa also appears in the game as the NSA agent "Mya Starling".
+Mýa cowrote and coproduced the song with Randy Bugnitz and A&M president Ron Fair, and three variations of the theme appeared in the game.
 In 2005, Motorola signed Mya and eight other artists to appear in a television commercial promoting its first iPod music phone, the Motorola rokr.
-The commercial starred Madonna and Iggy Pop alongside Little Richard, Bootsy Collins, Amerie, Alanis Morissette and look-alikes of Beethoven, Jimi Hendrix, and The Notorious B.I.G.
-Additionally in 2005, Mya signed to Ford Modeling agency and appeared in a variety of ad campaigns.
-On March 1, 2010, Escada announced that Mya would host the celebration to introduce their newest scent, Marine Groove, on March 13 in Miami Beach.
+Additionally in 2005, Mýa signed to Ford Modeling agency and appeared in a variety of ad campaigns.
+On March 1, 2010, Escada announced that Mýa would host the celebration to introduce their newest scent.